fltk/fltk/README.CMake.txt

     2.7   Crosscompiling
   3     Using CMake with FLTK
     3.1   Library Names
-    3.2   Using Fluid Files
+    3.2   Building a Simple "Hello World" Program with FLTK 3.3   Building a Program Using Fluid Files
-  4     Document History
+    3.4   Building a Program Using CMake's FetchContent Module 4     Document History

- 1. INTRODUCTION TO CMAKE
+ 1. Introduction to CMake
 ===========================

 CMake was designed to let you create build files for a project once and